VISIT CAMPUSCome to see what TERI SAS has to offer

 This programme aims to meet the human resource requirements of the rapidly expanding fields of renewable energy, energy efficiency, and conservation.
 The programme addresses the technical, management, policy, regulatory, and economic aspects of solar thermal, solar photovoltaic, wind, biofuels and biomass, grid integration, energy efficiency, energy conservation, energy auditing, and green buildings.
 The students will be trained to analyse the environment, energy, and socio-economic implications of green energy systems.
 At the end of the programme a student will be technically competent to deal with the challenges of energy related issues of sustainable development.

 The imminent water crisis due to population surges, aging infrastructures, climate change, rapid industrialisation, urbanisation, etc. has created a demand for multi-skilled, trans-disciplinary water leaders.
-The programme M.Sc/ M.Tech (Water Science and Governance) has been designed with intensive consultations and participation of eminent experts from government; industry; NGOs; multi-lateral organizations; consultancies; and academicians from SAARC countries, Australia and Europe to create individuals who understand and believe in inclusive water resource management.
+The programme M.Tech (Water Resources Engineering and Management) and M.Sc (Water Science and Governance) have been designed with intensive consultations and participation of eminent experts from government; industry; NGOs; multi-lateral organizations; consultancies; and academicians from SAARC countries, Australia and Europe to create individuals who understand and believe in inclusive water resource management.
 The students of this programme are moulded and equipped to take up jobs in the following organizations.

 1. Corporate houses: In the last decade corporate houses have started to recognize that water is a key element in their success and the dwindling resource may result in stronger clashes among competing uses.
 Thus they are investing in experts who could help them reduce, recycle and reuse the water available to them.